chef/chef-workstation/www/README.md

 |   |   |   ├── chef-workstation        # where to keep any images you need to reference in your documentation
 |   |   ├── css
 ```

+**Data**
+Content in the `data` subdirectory isn't currently included in the Workstation
+documentation on docs.chef.io.
+If you need to add files to the `data` subdirectory
+that would be included on docs.chef.io, contact the Docs Team and we can include
+that directory.

 ### What is happening behind the scenes